klimesm/GIS_E6010_Project_Course_2025/Random_forest/Random_forest_workflow.md

 ## 2. Digitise the Ground Truth Labels (Hytky 2023 data)
+**Buffer the ditch vector layer (Hytky 2023) before rasterisation**
+- Using geoprocessing tools, a buffer of 1.75 m is applied to each side of the ditch lines, resulting in a total width of 3.5 m

-**Rasterise the vector layer (Hytky 2023)  with a resolution of 0.5 ∗ 0.5 m for use as a ground-truth for ditch detector** **To ensure that all pixels are labelled correctly, label all pixels within three pixels (1,5m) as ditch** -> Produces labels with width of 3,5m
+**Rasterise the buffered vector layer for use as ground-truth for ditch detection**
+  - The buffered vector layer is convert into a raster in QGIS using the Rasterize tool
+      - The burn-in value is set to 1 and the output cell size is defined as 0.5 × 0.5 m, the same resolution as the DEM.

+   -> This produces label rasters with a fixed ditch width of 3.5 m.

-  - Since ditch widths vary (0.5–3.5 m), this widening does not perfectly represent every ditch, but it ensures that most ditch pixels are covered.
+   -> Since ditch widths vary naturally (0.5–3.5 m), the buffering does not perfectly represent every ditch, but it ensures that most ditch pixels are included in the ground-truth data.

 **To prepare for later evaluation, convert the raster labels into evaluation grid cells:**
   - Divide the map into 6 × 6 pixel blocks (3 m × 3 m).